jaseeerr/jaseeerr/README.md

 # 💫 About Me:
-🤝 I’m looking for a new role Software Engineer<br>👨‍💻 All of my projects are available at https://github.com/jaseeerr<br>⚡ Fun fact I love learning new tech
+🤝 I’m looking for a new role as Software Engineer<br>👨‍💻 All of my projects are available at https://github.com/jaseeerr<br>⚡ Fun fact I love learning new tech

 ## 🌐 Socials: